insensitiveclod/vexim2/README.md

 ```
 # apt-get install apache2 exim4-daemon-heavy postgresql postgresql-contrib libapache2-mod-php5 php5-pgsql php5-imap clamav-daemon clamav-freshclam spamassassin mailman
 ```

+For NGINX, see chapter 12 to see what you should do differently.

 ## System user:
 You should create a new user account to whom the virtual mailboxes will belong.
 Since you do not want anyone to be able to login using that account, you should also disable logging in for that user.
 Here are the command lines to do that.
 This manual assumes you want to have your virtual mailboxes in /var/vmail.
 If you want them elsewhere, adjust the commands.
 After the user and group are created, find their uid and gid using the last command and memorize these values: